The Majestic Skarðsvík, Saxhólsbjarg & Svörtuloft - Snæfellsnes in West Iceland

 At Skálasnagi

-I hope the surf will not manage to destroy this beautiful headed cliff, but that is to be expected as the surf is so strong in this spot.
+I hope the surf does not damage this beautiful cliff, but that is to be expected given how strong the surf is here.

 At Skálasnagi Snæfellsnes